U.S. News Rankings

 Stony Brook University is one of 64 schools in the State University of New York (SUNY) system.
-Located on the North Shore of Long Island, the university is accessible by car, train, and ferry, and many students choose to commute.
+Located on the North Shore of Long Island, the university is accessible by car, train and ferry, and many students choose to commute.
 Freshmen do not have to live on campus.
-Academic activity pauses each Wednesday from 12:40 to 1:10 p.m. for Campus Life Time, when students can check out free concerts, sample free food, and take a break from the rigor of classes.
+Academic activity pauses each Wednesday from 1 p.m. to 2:30 p.m. for Campus Life Time, when students can check out free concerts, sample free food and take a break from the rigor of classes.
 Annually, students gather for events like the Roth Pond Regatta, a race of student-made cardboard boats, and the Shirley Strum Kenny Student Arts Festival, a week of student work showcases.
-Students can also check out nearly 300 student organizations on campus, including about 30 fraternities and sororities.
+Students can also check out more than 300 student organizations on campus, including more than 30 fraternities and sororities.
 On the athletic fields, the Stony Brook Seawolves compete in the NCAA Division I America East Conference.
 For a workout off the field, students can bike and hike around Stony Brook’s large, wooded campus, which includes the Ashley Schiff Park Preserve.
 For an urban experience, New York City is about 60 miles away.

 Stony Brook is home to the only undergraduate journalism school in the SUNY system as well as the highly ranked Stony Brook University Medical Center.
 The university also has a location in Southampton and a classroom building in Manhattan.
-Notable alumni include Patricia S. Cowings, the first female astronaut in the United States, and Craig Allen, a meteorologist on the CBS show This Morning.
+Notable alumni include Patricia S. Cowings, the first woman to be trained as an astronaut in the United States, and Craig Allen, a meteorologist for WCBS Newsradio 880 in New York City.

 |School mission and unique qualities (as provided by the school):|